DXA-Data-Xtraction-Assistant/DXA-Data-Xtraction-Assistant/DXAv2-TestVersion/README.md

 # Step 2: Downloading and saving the DXA<sup>2</sup> application

 DXA<sup>2</sup> is a standalone application constructed using Python 3.7.
 No other software is required to use the DXA<sup>2</sup>.
-The process to download and initialize the DXA<sup>2</sup> can also be viewed using the [second tutorial video](https://www.youtube.com/watch?v=gm8bCx51Q68).
+The process to download and initialize the DXA<sup>2</sup> can also be viewed using the [Tutorial Video 2: How to navigate the GitHub site and download the DXA2 application to your computer.](https://www.youtube.com/watch?v=gm8bCx51Q68).

-On the [main webpage](NEWLINK) click on the *DXA<sup>2</sup>\_DOWNLOAD\_ME\_V1_1.exe* file in the first box and then click the "Download" button near the middle of the screen in the gray box.
+On the [main webpage](https://github.com/DXA-Data-Xtraction-Assistant/DXA-Data-Xtraction-Assistant/tree/master/DXAv2-TestVersion) click on the *DXA<sup>2</sup>\_DOWNLOAD\_ME\_V2.exe* file in the first box and then click the "Download" button near the middle of the screen in the gray box.
 Once the DXA<sup>2</sup> has finished downloading, you will find the application in your "Downloads" folder.
 The DXA<sup>2</sup> can be moved to another location on your computer or hard drive by dragging and dropping (or by using the cut and paste functions).
 If you have issues, please review the [Troubleshooting/FAQ’s](#TroubleshootingFAQs) at the end of these instructions.

 ###### <p dir='rtl' align='right'>[Back to Top](#Content)</p>

 # Step 3: Using the DXA<sup>2</sup> application

 Once you have successfully downloaded the DXA<sup>2</sup>, it is time to use it!
 Double click the DXA<sup>2</sup> .exe file (femur icon) or right click and select "Run as Administrator".
 The first time you open DXA<sup>2</sup>, it may take a minute or two to load.
 After the initial use, the DXA<sup>2</sup> will load faster.
 You will be greeted by an introduction page that provides a link to the GitHub site.
-We encourage you to read all of these written instructions and [view all three tutorial videos](NEWLINK) prior to using the DXA<sup>2</sup>.
+We encourage you to read all of these written instructions and [view all three tutorial videos]((#Links-to-Tutorial-Videos)) prior to using the DXA<sup>2</sup>.

 Although the DXA<sup>2</sup> is free, the developers request that users cite the DXA<sup>2</sup> in their publications using the following citation:( **Baker, Breanne S., Jinpu Li, and Emily V. Leary.
 "DXA2: An automated program for extraction of Dual-Energy X-Ray Absorptiometry data."
 Journal of Clinical Densitometry 24, no. 4 (2021): 658-662.** ).
 After selecting "I agree", you will be prompted to select the manufacturer and the software version for your DXA machine.
 As noted in the DXA<sup>2</sup>,